-Briere, Yves and Cardoso Ribeiro, Flavio Luis and Vieira Rosa, M.A Design methodologies for the control of an unmanned sailing robot.
-(2009) In: 8th Conference on Manoeuvring and Control of Marine Craft (MCMC'2009), 16-18 Sept 2009, Guarujá, Brazil.
+Briere, Yves and Cardoso-Ribeiro, Flavio Luiz and Vieira Rosa, M.A Design methodologies for the control of an unmanned sailing robot.
+(2009) In: 8th Conference on Manoeuvring and Control of Marine Craft (MCMC'2009), 16 September 2009 - 18 September 2009 (Guarujá, Brazil).

 PDF (Author's version) - Depositor and staff only - Requires a PDF viewer such as GSview, Xpdf or Adobe Acrobat Reader

 Official URL: http://www.ifac-papersonline.net/Detailed/40335.html